badasintended/wthit/.github/ISSUE_TEMPLATE/api.md

 ---
 name: API
-about: if you have complaints about the API
+about: Only for plugin authors!
+If you have complaints about the API.
 title: ''
 labels: api
 assignees: ''